barberc-byte/plex-change-recently-added/README.md

 * what their new timestamps are
 * which labels were removed
 * any errors (bad token, wrong URL, etc.)

 ---

-### 🏷 Triggering Updates with Labels

-To mark an item for update:

-1. Open the movie/episode in Plex
-2. Add the label:

-   * `HOTFOR48H` → sets addedAt 48 hours in the future
-   * `ADDED1MONTHAGO` → sets addedAt 30 days in the past

-Run the script when you're ready, and it will process everything at once.

----